Main index | Section 1 | 日本語 | Options |

 is run in jobs mode with

 Makefiles should be written so that the mode of make operation does not change their behavior.
-For example, any command which needs to use "cd" or "chdir" without potentially changing the directory for subsequent commands should be put in parentheses so it executes in a subshell.
-To force the use of one shell, escape the line breaks so as to make the whole script one command.
+For example, any command which uses "cd" or "chdir" without the intention of changing the directory for subsequent commands should be put in parentheses so it executes in a subshell.
+To force the use of a single shell, escape the line breaks so as to make the whole script one command.
 For example:

 amp;?= | Assign the value to the variable if it is not already defined. |

-If the variable name contains a dollar, then the name itself is expanded first.
-This allows almost arbitrary variable names, however names containing dollar, braces, parenthesis, or whitespace are really best avoided!
+If the variable name contains a dollar, the name itself is expanded first.
+This allows almost arbitrary variable names, however names containing dollar, braces, parentheses or whitespace are really best avoided.

-If the result of expanding a variable contains a dollar sign (‘amp;$’) the string is expanded again.
+If the result of expanding a nested variable expression contains a dollar sign (‘amp;$’), the result is subject to further expansion.

-Variable substitution occurs at three distinct times, depending on where the variable is being used.
+Variable substitution occurs at four distinct times, depending on where the variable is being used.

 Environment variables | |